docutils/docutils/docutils/README.txt

 To run the code, Python_ must be installed.

-* Docutils 1.0 will require Python 3.7 or later.
+* Docutils 0.19 requires Python 3.7 or later.
 * Docutils 0.16 to 0.18 require Python 2.7 or 3.5+.
 * Docutils 0.14 dropped Python 2.4, 2.5, 3.1 and 3.2 support.
 * Docutils 0.10 dropped Python 2.3 support.